yd-ono/AI-for-edge-microshift-demo/README.md

 - an OpenShift cluster for training the models and building the containers (data science environment in central data center of public cloud)
 - a MicroShift instance deployed on a device in an edge location, which is connected to a camera.
 It hosts the AI web app, which processes the incoming video stream and performs face recognition based on the encapsulated face recognition models.

-### Setting up model training on the central OCP cluster
+### Setting up model training and packaging on the central OCP cluster

-#### Model development

 We assume that you have set up an S3 storage instance or have write permissions on an existing S3 storage instance.

 1. Install `Red Hat OpenShift Data Science` operator through the Operator Hub.
 2. Install `Red Hat OpenShift Pipelines` operator (1.7 or 1.8) through the Operator Hub.
-3. Deploy `model-training-pipeline/face-recognition-notebook.yaml` into namespace `redhat-ods-applications`.
+3. Deploy `manifests/face-recognition-notebook.yaml` into namespace `redhat-ods-applications`.
 4. Open RHODS dashboard (`Red Hat OpenShift Data Science` in add-on menu in top right toolbar).
 5. In the `Data Science Projects` tab, select `Create data science project`.
 Enter the name `demo-project` and select `Create`.
 6. Select `Create workbench`: